fjankowsk/fitpdf/README.md

 ## Installation ##

-The easiest and recommended way to install the software is via the Python command `pip` directly from the `fitpdf` GitHub software repository.
+The easiest and recommended way to install the software is via the Python command `pip` directly from the `FitPDF` GitHub software repository.
 For instance, to install the master branch of the code, use the following command:
 `pip install git+https://github.com/fjankowsk/fitpdf.git@master`

 This will automatically install all dependencies.
 Depending on your Python installation, you might want to replace `pip` with `pip3` in the above command.